igsolis/igsolis.github.io/index.md

     began to use Makefiles.
 Makefiles are something I believe are a crucial part of coding and makes things much easier for us to do.
 Not only that, but we used this to make a date converter from the Gregorian Calendar to the Julian Calendar.
+    I enjoyed learning what makefiles did and using them to check and run our program.

  * Lab 5

     Lab 5, part 1 was another one of my favorite labs as it introduced the use of arguments.
     In this lab we created a sandwich making tool.
 We had to create a program when ran that asks for the three things we wanted on our sandwich, protein, bread, and a condiment.
 The chosen three things would be considered our arguments, which would form our sandwich.
+I really liked using arguments that were inputted in order to get our output.

  * Lab 6

     Lab 6, part 2 is a favorite of mine as well because it taught us how to use loops in our program.
     Our goal for this lab was to create a guessing game where ou would have to correctly choose the number that was chosen from 1-100.
-We learned how to use do-while loops in this assiggnment in order to achieve our goal.
+We learned how to use do-while loops in this assignment in order to achieve our goal.
+I enjoyed learning how to create loops.